dtcenter/MET/docs/Users_Guide/appendixF.rst

     'name="scripts/python/examples/read_ascii_numpy.py data/python/fcst.txt FCST";' \
     -title "Python enabled plot_data_plane"

 The first argument for the Plot-Data-Plane tool is the gridded data file to be read.
-When calling a NumPy Python script, set this to the constant string PYTHON_NUMPY.
+When calling Python script that has a two-dimensional gridded dataplane stored in a NumPy N-D array object, set this to the constant string PYTHON_NUMPY.
 The second argument is the name of the output PostScript file to be written.
 The third argument is a string describing the data to be plotted.
-When calling a Python script, set **name** to the Python script to be run along with command line arguments.
+When calling a Python script, set **name** to the full path of the Python script to be run along with any command line arguments for that script.
 Lastly, the **-title** option is used to add a title to the plot.
 Note that any print statements included in the Python script will be printed to the screen.
-The above example results in the following log messages.
+The above example results in the following log messages:

 .. code-block:: none